telerik/xaml-docs/knowledge-base/kb-ribbonview-contentheight-nan-autofit.md

 ## Solution

-To make the content height to stretch based on the size of the elements in the selected tab, you can set the ContentHeight property of RadRibbonView to double.NaN.
+To make the content height stretch based on the size of the elements in the selected tab, you can set the ContentHeight property of RadRibbonView to double.NaN.

 #### XAML
 {{region kb-ribbonview-contentheight-nan-autofit-0}}